Nongbua Pitchaya F.C.

-Nongbua Pitchaya Football Club (Thai: สโมสรฟุตบอลหนองบัว พิชญ) is a Thai professional football club based in Nong Bua Lamphu province, Thailand, that compete in Thai League 2, the second tier of Thai football league system, but will compete in the Thai League 1 in the 2024–25 season, following promotion from the 2023–24 Thai League 2 as runners-up.
+Nongbua Pitchaya Football Club (Thai: สโมสรฟุตบอลหนองบัว พิชญ) is a Thai professional football club based in Nong Bua Lamphu province, Thailand, that currently compete in the Thai League 2, the second tier of the Thai football league system.

-The club was founded in Mueang Nong Bua Lam Phu district, Nong Bua Lamphu province in 2010.
+Nongbua was founded in Mueang Nong Bua Lam Phu district, Nong Bua Lamphu province in 2010.
 They played their home matches at Nong Bua Lamphu Province Stadium.
 They were first entered to the Thai football league system in 2010, competes in Thai Division 2 League (North Eastern Region), the third tier of Thai football league.

-In 2017 the club were first promoted to the Thai League 2, after winning 2016 Regional League Division 2.
+In 2017, Nongbua were first promoted to the Thai League 2, after winning the 2016 Regional League Division 2.
 In 2020 the club has won the 2020–21 Thai League 2 thus seeing them promoted to the 2021–22 Thai League 1 season for the first time in their history.

 History

 The beginning and professionalism at the club

-The club was formed by Sports Association of Nong Bua Lamphu Province in 2010; Watchara Leeprasert mayor of Nong Bua Lamphu became the first club chairman, Suthin Srithong was the first coach and Electricity Generating Authority of Thailand (EGAT) was the club sponsor.

-The club entered Thai Division 2 League (North Eastern Region) 2010 season, the third tier of Thai football league system with the name EGAT Nongbua Lamphu United and received the nickname Phu Phan Kham Thunder.

-On 14 February 2010, the club played their first ever game against Udon Thani F.C. at Institute of Physical Education Udon Thani Stadium, which ended in a 0–1 win.

-After the end of 2010 season Electricity Generating Authority of Thailand (EGAT) not renew a sponsorship agreement, the club changed their badge and name to Nongbua Lamphu F.C. in 2011 season and received the new nickname Electric eel.
+The club was formed by Sports Association of Nong Bua Lamphu Province in 2010 as Nongbua Lamphu United.
+Nong Bua Lamphu mayor Watchara Leeprasert became the first club chairman, while Suthin Srithong was the first coach and Electricity Generating Authority of Thailand (EGAT) was the club sponsor.
+The club entered the Thai Division 2 League (North Eastern Region) 2010 season, the third tier of the Thai football league system with the revamped name EGAT Nongbua Lamphu United and received the nickname Phu Phan Kham Thunder.
+On 14 February, Nongbua played their first ever game against Udon Thani at Institute of Physical Education Udon Thani Stadium, which ended in a 0–1 win.
+At the end of 2010 season, Electricity Generating Authority of Thailand (EGAT) didn't renew a sponsorship agreement.
+Club changed their badge and name to Nongbua Lamphu Football Club in 2011 season and received the new nickname Electric eel.

-The club have first-ever match in the Thai League Cup on 18 May 2011 and lost to Yasothon United 7–4 in first qualifying round (northeastern region), in the league they finished twelfth on the table.

-In 2012 season they have a financial problems and not have a sponsorship but still finished twelfth again, during the 2013 season, a dismal run of form saw the team go down to the bottom of the league table with only 24 points from 30 games, they lost 14 games, won only 4 games and finished fifteenth on the table.
-Because of a lack of liquidity the club was forced to search for new owners.

-During the 2014 season Suthep Poomongkolsuriya, owner of Pitchayabundit College, a private university in Nong Bua Lamphu completed his takeover of the club, and the club finished twelfth in 2014 season.
+Nongbua played their first-ever match in the 2011 Thai League Cup on 18 May and lost to Yasothon United 7–4 in first qualifying round.
+In the league they finished 12th.
+In 2012 season they had a financial problems, but finished 12th again.
+During the 2013 season, a dismal form saw the team go bottom of table with 24 points from 30 games, finishing 15th.
+The club was forced to search for new owners.
+During the 2014 season, Suthep Poomongkolsuriya, owner of Pitchayabundit College, a private university in Nong Bua Lamphu, completed takeover of the club.